 Researching your family history through genealogy databases can be an exciting and rewarding experience.
 These online record collections hold a wealth of information that can help you uncover your ancestors' stories.

-To make the most of your genealogy research, it's essential to understand how to effectively navigate these databases.
+To make the most of your genealogy research, you must understand how to navigate these databases effectively.
 In this article, I will share easy tips everyone should know to enhance their research skills and succeed in genealogy database research.

 Understand the Database Content